martonbalazs/a4t/README.md

 a4t -i [task name]

-where [task name] can be e.g. "myemails" This will create a ~/.a4t directory and puts in it some log files about your task.
+where [task name] can be e.g. "myemails".
+This will create a ~/.a4t directory and puts in it some log files about your task.
 To ask the script about today's aim, type